 If the decrypted hash matches another hash of the same document, it proves that the data hasn’t been tampered with, since it’s signed.

-If the two hashes do not match, the data has either been tampered with in some way, or the signature was affixed using a private key which doesn’t correspond to the public key presented by the signer.
+If the two hashes do not match, the data has either been tampered with in some way, or the signature was affixed using a private key that doesn’t correspond to the public key presented by the signer.

 In either case, the fraud has been detected at a very early stage.